maxhallinan/hemulen.js/README.markdown

 `Hemulen.prototype.deleteFile(hemulenElId, fileId)`

-Remove a file and all associated data from the data model.
+Removes a file and all associated data from the data model.
 If the file is removed successfully, the `hemulen-filedeleted` event is emitted.

 Parameters: